FAQEUCyber Resilience Act

 The core functionality determines which conformity assessment route applies, but the conformity assessment itself covers the product as a whole.
 The draft guidance says the manufacturer needs to ensure that the whole product undergoes the applicable conformity assessment procedure, taking into account integrated components or additional functions as appropriate.
 The Commission FAQ says the notified body in module B+C examines the whole product and all relevant essential requirements.

-Section 21
+Question 21

-Is module B just a documentation review?
+Is CRA module B just a documentation review?

 No.